odea-project/qAlgorithms/report/discussion_tests.md

 multiple peaks in the same bin implies poor chromatographic performance.
 One bin containing one peak is the desired outcome.

-For features, only those which do not fulfill the error condition were used.
-This is because evidently wrong results will be corrected in future versions of qAlgorithms, possibly by ovehauling the process behind feature construction.
+For feature count and mean DQSF, only those features which do not fulfill the error condition were used.
+This is because the mechanism behind "unstable" mass traces is not understood to the extent that certainty regarding their validity exist.
+The count of error-laden features is not used as a process statistic, since it is unclear whether they represent an oversight in the algorithm, a behaviour that can be corrected robustly or an emergent property of the dataset not explained through other, more direct influences.

 All three count statistics were normalised to the number of scans within a measurement to remain comparable between different measurement series.